mjang/documentation-theme-jekyll/_docs/overview/glossary.md

 #### Team Member
-A user of the ForgeRock administration console
+A user of the ForgeRock administration console.

 #### Admin Console
 Tool used by Team Members to manage their ecosystem e.g. setup users, tenants, apps etc.